priviere/shinemas2R_deprecated/README.md

 ## Participate to development

-You can participate in four ways:
+You can participate in three ways:

 1. test this development version and reports bugs
 2. help to make translation of the package